Skip to content

 • Premature full build-out: the product is built out broadly before it's clear whether the core even holds.

-That's why: AI speed, engineering discipline
+AI speed, engineering discipline

 • Senior expertise for hardening: every relevant decision runs through experienced engineers, so the prototype stands on a clean architecture.